How To Protect Your Kiln Shelf From Melting Glaze

 How long should you wait in between coats?

 Make sure the first layer is dry.
 At least an hour is good.
-Once dry, apply another thin, even coat in the opposite direction and let dry thoroughly before using your shelves.
+Once dry, apply another thin, even coat in the opposite direction and let it dry thoroughly before using your shelves.

 How Long Does Kiln Wash Last On The Kiln Shelf?